Buzz Aldrin Returns To The Air, Oldest Man To Fly With USAF Thunderbirds

-The skies has been clamoring for Buzz Aldrin’s return and he is back (although a little lower than the moon this time) to be the oldest man to fly with the USAF Thunderbirds.
+The skies has been clamoring for Buzz Aldrin’s return and he is back, although a little lower than the moon this time, to be the oldest man to fly with the USAF Thunderbirds.

-Neil Armstrong’s name certainly has a left an impression on everyone’s minds but Buzz Aldrin is a very close second, being the second man to walk on the moon.
-If we’re talking about setting records, however, Buzz Aldrin was the first man to urinate while on the moon (if that counts, as reported by Gizmodo).
+Neil Armstrong’s name certainly has a left an impression on everyone’s minds, but Buzz Aldrin is a very close second, being the second man to walk on the moon.
+If we’re talking about setting records, however, Buzz Aldrin was the first man to urinate while on the moon, if that counts, as reported by Gizmodo.

-On the subject of setting records, Buzz Aldrin just his latest record for being the oldest man to fly with the US Air Force Thunderbirds this Sunday, April 2, 2017, Florida Today reports.
+On the subject of setting records, Buzz Aldrin just set his latest record, this time for being the oldest man to fly with the US Air Force Thunderbirds on Sunday, April 2, 2017, Florida Today reports.

 Good to get back in the cockpit! @AFThunderbirds pic.twitter.com/yjAc7VUkOB